 In October, 2014, Fisher-Vallen convinced his best friend Michael Wilkinson to take a two-week road trip in Lucy, a trip which turned out to be fateful for both of them.

 Fisher-Vallen had been tossing ideas around in his mind about how to transform his passion for restoring and camping in vintage Airstreams into a viable business.
 Wilkinson was, at the beginning of the trip, not particularly focused on camping or trailers.
-It was just a good chance to get away from Washington, D.C. for two weeks and enjoy some time with an old friend.
+It was just a good chance to get away from Washington, D.C. for two weeks and enjoy some time with an new friend.

 The travelers started in the Blue Ridge mountains of Virginia, and continued through Marfa, Texas, to Chaco Canyon, New Mexico, and then on to Julian, Malibu and Big Sur, California.
 They specifically sought out campgrounds that specialized in vintage campers, stopping at places like El Cosmico in Marfa and Pinecrest Retreat in Julian.

 Somewhere on a mountain road along the central coast of California, a huge lightbulb went off in Wilkinson’s mind as Fisher-Vallen gently floated ideas about a future business.
 Fisher-Vallen smiled.
 He had been hoping to convince Wilkinson to join him in the venture, and two weeks on the road did the trick.

 In the first year, the pair worked to refine the concept and forge strategic relationships.
 They would rent Fisher-Vallen’s vintage Airstreams at various campgrounds around the mid-Atlantic region.
 It wasn’t really a campground or motel, and it wasn’t really a vehicle rental business.
 Inquiries to dozens of insurance agents resulted in blank stares and brick walls.